 This area of research is located in the crossroads between artistic practice and critique, political action and cultural critique.
 Our concern here is to build a counter-cartography of contemporary artistic, theoretical and political practices for the reappropriation of body and identity production technologies.
 In contrast with the traditional view of art history or the sociology of the non-normative body and of peripheral identities, SOMATHEQUE is building an archive out of dissident, minor, subaltern practices related to the knowledge and production of corporality.

-As an archive of body production and critique, SOMATHEQUE is a teaching and research process taking place between the months of March and September of
+As an archive of body production and critique, SOMATHEQUE is a teaching and research process taking place between the months of March and September of 2013 in the context of an expanded Museo Reina Sofía, working within the relational framework of the museum with the city's wide range of social movements and spaces devoted to knowledge production and political action.

 The courses and workshops take place in March, April, May and June 2013 and consist of a total of 150 hours of coursework, including theoretical classes, monographic seminars, workshops and research.
 From June to October 2013, participants must prepare a report, which may take the form of a written text, an audiovisual archive, a web page, etc. Students must attend classes and workshops regularly and complete the report in order to obtain the certificate.